zxeltor/STOCombatAnalyzer/README.md

 See the [wiki](https://github.com/zxeltor/STOCombatAnalyzer/wiki) for more details.

+This is a companion project of [STOCombatRealtime](https://github.com/zxeltor/zxeltor.StoCombat.Realtime)).
+STOCombatRealtime provides a real-time combat data overlay for STO.

 ---
 ## Building
 The source in this repo is wrapped up in a Visual Studio 2022 solution.
 You should be able to clone this repo localy, then build and run from inside of Visual Studio.